musictheory/NilScript/README.md

 ### <a name="method-compiler"></a>Behind the Scenes (Methods)

-Behind the scenes, NilScript methods are simply renamed JavaScript functions.
+Behind the scenes, NilScript methods are simply method definitions on a JavaScript `class`.
 Each colon (`:`) in a method name is replaced by an underscore and a prefix is added to the start of the method name.

 Hence: